Vulcanostrol/ringgzprotocol/README.md

 - Global: the message is sent to everyone that is connected to the server.
 - Game: the message is sent to everyone that is currently in the same game as the sender.
 - Private: the message is sent to the player that is connected to the server and has the same username as given in the receiver information block.
+If the message_type does not correspond to the string representations in the code, GLOBAL can be assumed by the server.
+If the receiver username does not exist, the message is not sent to anybody.

 All clients have to always be ready for the following packet from the server: